insertish/Portfolio/posts/website-design.md

 ---

-Code blocks are automatically prettified, specify a language at the beginning of the fence.
-Prettification is done using Google's [code-prettify](https://github.com/google/code-prettify).
+Code blocks are automatically prettified, you can specify a language but it should be auto-detected by default.
+Prettification is done using [highlight.js](https://highlightjs.org/), the theme used is Shades of Purple.

 ```typescript
 // this is a code block